 Community Colleges of Spokane - comprised of SCC and SFCC - does not discriminate on the basis of race, color, national origin, sex, disability, sexual orientation, age, or any other unlawful basis in its programs, activities or employment.
 The following persons have been designated to handle inquiries regarding nondiscrimination policies and are also known as the Title IX Coordinators.
 Discrimination, sexual harassment, sexual misconduct, domestic or dating violence, stalking, and retaliation are in violation of and prohibited by the CCS Board Policy.
 Students who believe they have been harassed, discriminated, or retaliated against should contact the appropriate Title IX Coordinator.
+For complaints against students at SCC:

+Vice President of Student Services Title IX Coordinator/ADA Coordinator Spokane Community College 1810 N Greene Street Spokane WA 99217-5399 509-533-7015

+For complaints against students at SFCC:

-Vice President of Student Services Vice President of Student Services Title IX Coordinator Spokane Community College 1810 N Greene Street Spokane WA 99217-5399 509-533-7015 Title IX Coordinator Spokane Falls Community College 3410 W Fort George Wright Dr Spokane WA 99224-5288 509-533-3514 For complaints against students For complaints against students Chief Administration Officer Title IX Coordinator Community Colleges of Spokane 501 N Riverpoint Blvd P.O.
-Box 6000 MS 1004 Spokane WA 99217-6000 509-434-5037 For complaints against employees, vendors, contractors and guests
+Vice President of Student Affairs Title IX Coordinator/ADA Coordinator Spokane Falls Community College 3410 W Ft.
+George Wright Dr. Spokane WA 99224-5288 509-533-3514

+For complaints against employees, vendors, contractors and guests:

+Chief Compliance Officer Community Colleges of Spokane 2917 W Ft.
+George Wright Dr., MS 3027 Spokane WA 99224-5288 509-279-6012

 Members of the CCS community, guests, and visitors have the right to be free from all forms of sexual and gender-based discrimination, examples of which can include acts of sexual violence, sexual harassment, domestic violence, dating violence, and stalking.
 All members of the CCS community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
-Sexual misconduct matters are handled according to the procedures outlined in the Standards of Conduct for Students, WAC 132Q-10-Sections 101-503.
+Sexual misconduct matters are handled according to the procedures outlined in the Standards of Conduct for Students; WAC 132Q-10-Sections 101-503.
 Also see Administrative Procedure 3.30.01-A. Complaints alleging misconduct by employees, contractors, guests, or visitors will follow the procedures in CCS Administrative Procedure 2.30.01-A.